XtramCZ/vbs-bat-etc/README.md

 - If 10 fork bombs at once aren't enough for you, use the python generator to generate as much as you want.
 - Then just run start.bat, it will create a new cmd window for every script you have in the bombs folder

+## Desktop flood
+- ...floods your desktop with files

 ## Google Chrome.lnk
 **This will shut down your PC and delete itself.**
 - Put the script on any PC desktop, do not rename it (If you want to rename it, you also have to change the name in the script).